Do Budgies regurgitate their food? ( Vet’s Opinion)

 So, next time when your bird throws it upon you, don’t get offended.
 Don’t shout or scream at your budgie.
 It is the time to get happy.
 You have made the bond you always wanted to make with your budgie.
 If your bird regurgitates on you, it’s most likely a sign of affection.

 But never manipulate it with the vomiting.
-Though, regurgitation is a natural behavior.
+However, regurgitation is a natural behavior.
 If something is constant then you need to worry about it.
 As true regurgitation is not stressful or violent.

 So, keep an eye on your budgie’s behavior.
 Never confuse affection with illness.